AllisonXY/Web-Scraper/README.md

 # Web-Scraper
-Web scraper for a discourse-based forum.
+Web scraper for discourse-based forums.
 Coded in Python using Beautiful Soup and JSON serialization.